galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 # Mapped reads postprocessing

-To ensure that we base our variant analysis only on unambiguous, high-quality read mappings we will do some postprocessing now.
+To ensure that we base our variant analysis only on unambiguous, high-quality read mappings we will do some postprocessing next.

 ## Filtering on mapped reads properties

-To produce new filtered BAM datasets with only those reads retained that have a minimal mapping quality of 1 and are mapped in a proper pair
+To produce new filtered BAM datasets with only those reads retained that have a minimal mapping quality of 1 and are mapped in a proper pair:

 > ### {% icon hands_on %} Hands-on: Filtering for mapping status and quality
 >